 And now the day has come; your first day at the new gig.

 You are thrilled to be joining a startup that is poised to be the next Unicorn.
-Joining an early-stage startup in a Revenue Operations role comes with a lot of responsibility, but also amazing opportunities.
+Joining an early-stage startup in a Revenue Operations role comes with much responsibility but also amazing opportunities.

 As you transition into this new role, you may find yourself looking at an entirely blank canvas.
-While intimidating, it also gives you the opportunity to build processes and systems from the ground up.
+While intimidating, it also allows you to build processes and systems from the ground up.

 Historically, operations were siloed between multiple departments: Sales, Marketing, Customer Success – even Accounting, Finance, and Legal.
-Each of these teams was bound to their own metrics, often at odds with each other about how those metrics impact the business as a whole.
+Each of these teams was bound to their metrics, often at odds with how those metrics impact the business as a whole.

-Over the last few years, smart companies have realized that these kinds of silos negatively impact their business.
+Over the last few years, smart companies have realized that these silos negatively impact their business.
 What was needed was a unified organization that had a singular metric – revenue.

 Thus, Revenue Operations was born.

-Revenue Operations enables businesses to create greater efficiencies that benefit every aspect of the customer journey, generating more revenue, and creating happier customers.
+Revenue Operations enables businesses to create greater efficiencies that benefit every aspect of the customer journey, generating more revenue and happier customers.

-The key to Revenue Operations is the breaking down of walls between organizations and giving everyone a singular goal to focus on.
+The key to Revenue Operations is breaking down walls between organizations and giving everyone a singular goal to focus on.

 In addition, this model puts its greatest importance on the customer and making the customer experience as positive and frictionless as possible.